-Addiction counseling is one of the fastest growing fields in mental health.
+According to the BLS, Addiction counseling is one of the fastest-growing fields in mental health.
 Unfortunately, this fast growth is due to the struggle of addiction that so many people are faced with.
-Another reason why this field is ever-growing is because of many insurance policies may include covering the costs.
-Many addicts are now seeking treatment because they can afford it, when before they couldn’t.
+Another reason why this field is ever-growing is because many insurance policies may include covering the costs.
+Many addicts are now seeking treatment because they can afford it when before they couldn’t.

 How Much do Addiction Counselors Make?

-According to BLS.gov, substance abuse and addiction counselors typically make around $41,000 a year.
-Although, the income potential is always dependent upon experience, where you work and where you live.
-As with any job, the location of your job its cost of living, work experience and total education will play a factor.
+As with any job, the location of your job its cost of living, work experience, and total education will play a factor.
 What’s most important is the joy you receive from helping someone and seeing them make it through their personal struggles and land themselves on a journey to recovery and improved health.
 That aspect of the job is priceless.